-The population of Israel is composed of different types of religious, traditional, modern and ultra-Orthodox religious.
-In keeping with predictions, secular youth report high likely to self-defined themselves as having alcohol, tobacco, cannabis, gaming and sex-related.
-Previous review show that religion acts as a buffer or vanguard against patterns of substance use (Connery, & Devido, 2020) and gaming (Lewczuk et a., 2021).
-Surprisingly, and in contrast to previous studies, secular youth report high likely to self-defined themselves as gaming and sex-related addiction.
-Explain for this finding, youth does not need to self-defined themselves as addicted to being bothered by thoughts of sexual behaviors.
-Self-defined as an addicted allows for recognition of the problem, and previous studies show that religious youth (Efrati, 2019; Efrati et al., 2021) have suppression and therefore they report compulsive sexual behavior and psychopathology (Efrati & Dannon, 2018).
-Ultra-orthodox youth were less likely to self-defined themselves as having and social networks addiction than secular youth.
-In ultra-Orthodox society, geographically concentrated in certain dense residential neighborhoods and its youth are educated in institutions that are under constant supervision, the experience of mobility is very limited (Rosenberg, Blondheim, & Katz, 2019).
+The population of Israel is composed of different types of religious, traditional, modern, and ultra-Orthodox groups.
+Confirming my hypothesis, non-religious individuals (adhering to secular principles) showed a higher tendency to identify themselves as having an addiction to alcohol, tobacco, cannabis, gaming, or sex-related behavior.
+Previous studies have suggested that religion acts as a buffer or deterrent against patterns of substance use (Connery & Devido, 2020) and gaming (Lewczuk et al., 2021).
+Surprisingly, and in contrast to previous studies, secular youth reported a higher likelihood of describing themselves as being addicted to gaming and sex-related behavior.
+To account for this finding, youth does not need to self-define themselves as addicted in order to be troubled by thoughts of sexual behaviors.
+In this study, the term “self-perceived” or “self-reported” addiction allows for an individual’s recognition of the problem, and previous studies have shown that religious youth (Efrati, 2019; Efrati et al., 2021) suppress sexual thoughts and therefore report compulsive sexual behavior and psychopathology (Efrati & Dannon, 2018).
+Ultra-Orthodox youth were less likely than secular youth to identify themselves as having an addiction to social networks.
+In ultra-Orthodox society, geographically concentrated in certain dense residential neighborhoods, children and adolescents are educated in institutions that are under constant supervision, and the experience of mobility is very limited (Rosenberg, Blondheim, & Katz, 2019).

-Regarding SES, the results indicated that in keeping with prediction, that youth in ‘very bad’ SES were more likely to self-defined themselves as having alcohol, tobacco, cannabis, gambling and sex-related behavior.
-Previous research found that increased risk of substance use for younger residents in both disadvantaged and middleclass neighborhoods (Karriker-Jaffe, 2013).
-This study proposes that environmental interventions targeting disadvantaged neighborhoods may help prevent substance use, gambling and sex related behavior.
-In particular, in lower-class neighborhoods, there are unmet needs in terms of wise use substance use, gambling and sex-related behavior messages directed to youth.
-Finally, I found that immigrant youth were more likely to self-defined themselves as having alcohol, tobacco, cannabis, and gambling addictions than native born Israelis.
-This finding corresponds with other studies examining immigrant youth who found high substance use (Roche et al., 2021) and high gambling use (Donati et al., 2020).
-Thus, these findings support the view culturally in-formed psychological theory further recognizes that immigrant generational status and parent residency status are social position variables—factors placing individuals into a social hierarchy—and can set developmental risk processes in motion (García Coll et al.,1996; Stein et al., 2016).
+Regarding SES, the results indicated that, confirming the hypothesis, youth with a “very bad” SES were more likely to report problems with alcohol, tobacco, cannabis, gambling, and sex-related behavior.
+Previous research found that there is an increased risk of substance use among younger residents in both disadvantaged and middle-class neighborhoods (Karriker-Jaffe, 2013).
+This study proposes that environmental interventions targeting disadvantaged neighborhoods may help prevent substance use, gambling, and sex-related behavior.
+In particular, in lower-class neighborhoods, there are gaps in youth education regarding the issues of substance use, gambling, and sex-related behavior.
+Finally, I found that immigrant youth were more likely to self-report perceived alcohol, tobacco, cannabis, and gambling addictions than native born Israelis.
+This finding corresponds with other studies which revealed high substance use among immigrant youth (Roche et al., 2021) and high levels of gambling (Donati et al., 2020).
+Thus, these results support the culturally informed psychological theory that recognizes immigrant generational status as a social position variable i.e., a factor placing individuals in a social hierarchy, which can set developmental risk processes in motion (García Coll et al.,1996; Stein et al., 2016).

 Limitations and future studies

 The results of the current study should be considered in light of its limitations.
 The study was based on self-report measures, which may have been subject to response bias.
 This is especially relevant for items that address intimate subjects, such as addiction behavior.
-The design was cross-sectional.
-Hence, causal relations between the study variables could not be inferred.
-Longitudinal studies are necessary to determine the directionality of the associations between psychological, cognitive, psychopathological, and cultural characteristics and self-defined addiction.
-Finally, the research population was comprised of youth from Jewish Israeli general population.
-Future studies should examine other population and diverse ethnic and cultural populations to ascertain the replicability and generalizability of the findings.
+Because the design was cross-sectional, causal relations between the study variables could not be inferred.
+Longitudinal studies are necessary to determine the directionality of the associations between psychological, cognitive, psychopathological, and cultural characteristics in self-reported addiction.
+Finally, the research population was comprised of Jewish adolescents from the general population of Israel.
+Future studies should examine various other ethnic and cultural populations to ascertain the replicability and generalizability of the findings.